What Is a Constant Lack of Digital Privacy Doing to Our Mental Health?

 Respectfully Disagree: Is Surveillance Ever Okay?

 What’s more disturbing to Shahrukh is how easily people can brush the loss of digital privacy off.
 “I worry what [all this] may snowball into – because literally, all my information is up for grabs.”
-It takes a lot to be private now; so much effort every day.
-So for now, the best Shahrukh can do is: “give up on being too ‘radical’ for the internet.”
+For now, the best Shahrukh can do is: “give up on being too ‘radical’ for the internet.”

 Anushka too feels like she has to convince others of the need to safeguard privacy.
 There is a tone of defeatism (“what’s the point, all data is being tracked anyway” or “there’s nothing we can do”) or naivete (“who is looking at our data”) in her friends’ voices when she remotely mentions the steps she takes.